charles-uno/charles-uno.github.io/_drafts/2018-02-23-prime-time.md

 ---

-[[Dramatic Entrance]] jumps us from five mana to six, but it doesn't play well in multiples, doesn't let us cheat on green sources, and doesn't give haste.
+**The extra haymakers are a mixed bag.** [[Dramatic Entrance]] jumps us from five mana to six, but it doesn't play well in multiples, doesn't let us cheat on green sources, and doesn't give haste.
 In other words, at least as far as the model is concerned, it's just a worse [[Desperate Ritual]].
 Per the table below, it gives about half the T3 boost, and carries half the liability as well: it's good against counterspells but bad against [[Thoughtseize]].
 Unless [[Jace, the Mind Sculptor:Jace]] turns Modern into a mono-blue hellscape, we won't be sleeving it up.

 | Flex Slot             | Breach T3 | ≥ Cast T3 | ≥ Breach T4 | ≥ Cast T4 |
 |:----------------------|:---------:|:---------:|:-----------:|:---------:|